ideaflare/embark/README.md

 will be the core of another project (voyage, coming soon!) so that embark itself will remain crisp and friendly :)

 You can add the ebark client Nuget package, download and run the server from [here](http://example.todo/), then simply continue coding.
-Or if you prefer, download and compile the libs and server - it will only take a minute.
+Or if you prefer, download and compile the client library and server - it will only take a minute.

 Sample usage: